reza2004k/YOLO-ArcFace-Face-Recognition/README.md

     ↓
 Compare with Barack Obama      → 0.82
 Compare with Donald Trump      → 0.31
-Compare with Elon Musk         → 0.27
+Compare with Elon Mus          → 0.27
 Compare with Mark Zuckerberg   → 0.42
 ```